Golden Gate Fortune Cookie Factory

 What you need to know

-The Golden Gate Fortune Cookie Factory has folded cookies by hand in Ross Alley since 1962.
+The Golden Gate Fortune Cookie Factory has folded cookies by hand in Ross Alley, one of the older lanes in Chinatown, since 1962.
 The shop is small enough that the production line and the customer counter share the same room.

 Explore Nearby